brucespider11/spending-insights-dashboard/README.md

 ## Demo profiles

-Use any identifier below in the search bar, or click a customer card on the home screen:
+Use any identifier below in the search bar or click a customer card on the home screen:

 | Name | CIF | Account Number | Segment | Risk |
 |---|---|---|---|---|